iceexplorer/debian_ubuntu_simplify/README.md

 **ALL scripts NEED to be run as super-root.
 To be super-root use the command "su -" in the command line **

 The scripts have ONLY been verified to run as the super-administrator on Debian.
 This will mean running the command "su - " (without the " in the front and beginning ").
 DO NOT try to run the scripts without the "-" marker after the "su" statement.
 The "-" in Debian means that you are a "super admin".
 If you skip the "-", you are only a regular root user.
 The regular one (without the "-" argument) will work in most cases.
-In the cases it DO NOT work, the scripts will cause serious "fuck ups" in your system since fail-overs is not planned.
-If in command line Debian ALWAYS use the "-" argument when SUing!
+In the cases it DO NOT work, the scripts might cause serious "fuck ups" in your system since fail-overs are not planned.
+If in the command line Debian ALWAYS uses the "-" argument when SUing!
 Else you WILL fuck up in the end (when it truly matters).

 1. Download the script in a folder of your choice
 2. open a terminal